OsamaAlRashed/EasyRefreshToken/README.md

   </tbody>
   <table>

-- .Net 7: 7.1.1
+- .Net 7: 7.1.2
-- .Net 6: 6.1.1
+- .Net 6: 6.1.2
-- .Net 5: 5.1.1
+- .Net 5: 5.1.2

-**What's new??**
-- Specifies a life time of the Service.

-**Migrate to < _.1.0**
-- You must make `TUser` inherit from `IUser`.
-- Change TokenService namespace to Service.

 **Documentation**
+- Make your `TUser` inherit from `IUser`.

-- Create your own class "MyRefreshToken" and add to it the properties you want and make it inherit from `RefreshToken<TUser, TKey>`
+- Create your own class `MyRefreshToken` and add to it the properties you want and make it inherit from `RefreshToken<TUser, TKey>`
 - If you do not want to add new features, you can skip the previous step.

 - In AppDbContext Class: